KMPX 106.9, San Francisco

-Miller remained at KMPX following a strike by station personnel which eventually landed many of them at KSFR (94.9), which shortly thereafter became KSAN.
+Miller remained at KMPX following a strike by station personnel which eventually landed many of them at KSFR (94.9 FM), which shortly thereafter became KSAN.

-After KMPX, Miller (pictured in 2006, near right) was a core member of Detroit's progressive WABX air team in the early 1970s, and later earned his master's degree in education from Cambridge College.
-He has been teaching courses in radio, speech and communications at the New England Institute of Art since 1979.
+After KMPX, Miller (pictured in 2006 at right) was a core member of Detroit’s progressive WABX air team in the early 1970s, and later earned his master’s degree in education from Cambridge College.
+He taught courses in radio, speech and communications at the New England Institute of Art beginning in 1979.